|OISE Graduate Studies in Education Bulletin

 Director: Creso Sá

-Core Members: Ruth Childs, Ruth Hayhoe, Katharine Janzen, Glen Jones, Linda Muzzin, Stephanie Waterman, Leesa Wheelahan
+Core Members: Elizabeth Buckner, Ruth Childs, Ruth Hayhoe, Katharine Janzen, Glen Jones, Linda Muzzin, Stephanie Waterman, Leesa Wheelahan

 Department: Leadership, Higher and Adult Education